yan20191113/DASFAA2024.github.io/readme.md

 ## Program Committee

-* Chi Zhang, Brandeis University
-* Dalin Zhang, Aalborg University
+* Dazhuo Qiu, Aalborg University
 * Jin Chen, University of Electronic Science and Technology of China
 * Junhua Fang, Soochow University
 * Liwei Deng, University of Electronic Science and Technology of China